 Test your website: If you want to test how readable your entire blog or website is, click here

-- If you want to learn how to write a book, join our Writers Write course, or sign up for our online course.
+- If you want to learn how to write a book, sign up for our online course.

 If you enjoyed this article, read these posts: